Introduction to Angular

 Instead of hopping from one page to the next, you can design your website as a Single Page Application.

 This makes your website feel and perform more like an application.
-SPAs have many advantages, but are usually difficult to implement.
+SPAs have many advantages, but are usually

 This module will teach about the constructs available in Angular to build a SPA.